johnosbb/NLP/Spacy/README.md

 An indirect object is a noun, pronoun, or noun phrase that indicates the recipient or beneficiary of an action in a sentence.
 It answers the question "to whom" or "for whom" the action is performed.
 Indirect objects are commonly found in sentences with __ditransitive verbs__ (ditransitive verbs, also known as double-object verbs, are a subset of transitive verbs that require both a direct object and an indirect object to complete their meaning in a sentence), which are verbs that take both a direct and an indirect object.

+While direct objects answer the questions “what?” or “whom?” about the action of the verb, indirect objects answer questions like “to whom?” or “for what?”

+As with direct objects, indirect objects are only used with transitive verbs.
+(Intransitive verbs never take an object, either direct or indirect.)
+While direct objects are necessary for transitive verbs, indirect objects are optional.

 __Example:__ In the sentence "She gave John a book," "John" is the indirect object because he receives the book, which is the direct object.

 ## Identifying Complements